KyleRego/anki_record/README.md

 # Anki Record

-Anki Record is a Ruby library which provides a programmatic interface to Anki flashcard decks/deck packages (`.apkg` files or Anki SQLite databases).
+Anki Record is a Ruby library which provides a programmatic interface to Anki flashcard deck package files (Anki SQLite databases).
+It isn't finished (the main thing it does not support yet is media).
+Development is currently paused (unless any bugs are discovered, which I will fix as soon as I know them) while I do some initial work on a Rails application that is the reason I developed the gem.
+But after that, Anki Record will have features added to add media to notes.

-**Development is ongoing and currently released versions may have some bugs.
-The library does not support media yet.**

-**To import the deck packages into Anki, click the File menu and then "Import" from inside Anki.
-Do not double click the `.apkg` file to open Anki and import it at the same time.**

 ## Installation